EsotericSquishyy/ergo/README.md

 # Ergo

-**Ergo** is a [Typst](https://typst.app/) suite of environments for taking notes and doing problem sets, especially for Mathematics, Computer Science, and Physics.
+**Ergo** is a [Typst](https://typst.app/) suite of customizable environments for notetaking and homework assignments, designed for students in math, CS and physics.
 It is available on Typst Universe [here](https://typst.app/universe/package/ergo).

 > **Typst** is required to use this package (refer to Typst's installation page [here](https://github.com/typst/typst?tab=readme-ov-file#installation)).